 Russell Pascoe (Born 5 June 1959) is a Cornish composer, conductor and teacher.
 He was educated at Helston School and Bristol University, studying composition with Derek Bourgeois.
 He was the founding conductor of the Cornwall Youth Chamber Choir, has been repetiteur and chorus master for Duchy Opera and currently conducts City of Truro Male Choir.
 He was Director of Music at Richard Lander School and has taught composition for the South West Music School.
 In 2000 he was nominated as one of Classic FM's Music Teachers of the Year and was runner-up in the South West Teacher of the Year 2004.
 Russell is a Bard of the Cornish Gorsedd.

-On leaving Bristol University he composed Cornish Fanfare, a celebratory work for soloists, choir and orchestra, commissioned by Cornwall Music Service and performed in Cornwall Coliseum.
+On leaving University he composed Cornish Fanfare, a celebratory work for soloists, choir and orchestra, commissioned by Cornwall Music Service and performed in Cornwall Coliseum.
 Soon after Parc an meyn los was written for Nicholas Jones, cello and Gayle Light, piano for their Purcell Room debut.

 Important early works include: Four Cornish Folksongs for voice and piano (composed for Benjamin Luxon) and later orchestrated; his opera The Murder of Charlotte Dymond, with a libretto by Christopher William Hill (1999); and the orchestral works The Martyrdom of An Gof (premiered at the Barbican, London in 1997); and Yseult of the White Hands (commissioned by the Cornwall Sinfonia, 2007).